LauritzR/Principal-Feature-Analysis/example/README.md

 ```

 ## Example 2: test_PFA_1dim_disc_y.csv
-Now we have discrete data and an output function which is still 1-dimensional.
+Now, we have 1-dimensional output function with a discrete co-domain instead of a continuous one.
 This does not change anything, the execution still looks like before:
 ```Python
 pfa("test_PFA_1dim_disc_y.csv")
 ```